JasonTang99/2armedbandits/_drafts/2019-12-02-The-Environment.md

 ## Goals and Rewards

-Our goal and associated reward function defines what we want the agent to accomplish, but not how we want it to acheive it.
+Our goal and associated reward function defines *what* we want the agent to accomplish, but not *how* we want it to achieve it.
 Generally, we define the reward function as the expected return for future rewards with respect to time $t$ as $G_t$.
-Since the task might never have an end, we discount future rewards with rate $\gamma$ between 0 and 1:
+Since the task might never end, we discount future rewards with rate $\gamma$ between 0 and 1:

 $$
 \begin{align}